cypress-io/cypress-documentation/content/api/commands/intercept.md

 cy.intercept('/projects', {
   body: [{ projectId: '1' }, { projectId: '2' }],
 })

+// If you want to stub only body, you can directly set it as an argument: cy.intercept(
+  '/projects',
+  [{ projectId: '1' }, { projectId: '2' }]
+)

+// But empty object doesn't mean an empty JSON body, it's an empty StaticResponse: cy.intercept(
+  '/projects',
+  {} // => StaticResponse
+)
 ```

 Stub headers, status code, and body all at once: